SHR1SHAK/HOME-SERVER-READY/crontab-script.md

 ```javascript
 rtcwake -u -m off -s 60
 ```
-With this command your pc will shutdown and wait for 1 minute to check if its worked or not.
+With this command your server will shutdown and wait for 1 minute to check if its worked or not.